rbuchberger/jekyll_picture_tag/readme.md

 The same sizes attribute is used for every source tag in a given picture tag.
-This causes some redundant markup, specifying sizes for situations when an image will never be rendered, but the simplicity of configuration is worth the few extra bytes it costs.
+This causes some redundant markup, specifying sizes for situations when an image will never be rendered, but the simplicity of configuration is worth a few extra bytes.

 #### size

 Unconditional image width to give the browser (by way of the html sizes attribute), to be supplied either alone or after all conditional sizes.

-#### base-width
+#### base_width

 For use when you want a multiplier based srcset (example: `srcset="img.jpg 1x, img2.jpg 2x"`).
-This base-width sets how wide the 1x image should be.
+This base width sets how wide the 1x image should be.

 #### pixel_ratios